New and returning students: spring registration is now open! Register now to get your classes! View All Dates

 Fast-track into the frontlines of a career in healthcare with Austin Community College’s Phlebotomy Technician Program.
-You’ll explore methods and practices for collecting specimens and principles of lab testing.
+You’ll explore methods and practices to collect blood and other specimens.
+You will also learn the principles of lab testing.
 Students will be prepared to collect and transport blood for testing, transfusions, and research.
-The one-semester certificate prepares students to enter the workforce, or stack into health science fields like nursing or medical laboratory technology.
+The one-semester certificate prepares students to work in hospitals, clinics, or labs.
+Students can also stack this certificate into a health science program such as nursing or medical laboratory technology.

 100% Job placement rate after graduation

 100% Board of Certification pass rate

 One of only two nationally accredited programs in the state

 Phlebotomists can find careers in nearly every health care environment –– including hospitals, clinics, donation centers, and clinical trial labs.
 Here are just a few of the many career possibilities you might consider.